Saturday, June 30, 2018

 Samten Gyaltsen Karmay, The Great Perfection, a Philosophical and Meditative Teaching of Tibetan Buddhism, E.J.
 Brill (Leiden 1988).

 There is a newer edition, but I don’t have a copy.
 There is a whole chapter in this book about Vairocana that does include an account of the Dzogchen transmission, but not a word about the firewall.
 I suppose the omission is justifiable on the grounds that the story is so wildly improbable that it couldn’t possibly be historical.
+That idea doesn’t particularly trouble me, as I find the story to be a perfectly historical object in itself.

 Erik Pema Kunzang, tr., The Lotus-Born: The Life Story of Padmasambhava by Yeshe Tsogyal, Shambhala (Boston 1993), pp. 90-97.
 At p.
 91 we read: